The Daleks' Master Plan

 - The 25 October 1971 edition of Blue Peter used an extract from part 3, so it's clear that the BBC had or struck a print of that episode (at least) in 1971.

 - NOTE: What is particularly curious about this clip is the clip itself.
 Blue Peter wanted to show-case the appearance by one of its presenters in Doctor Who, so what clip do they choose to show?
 One with the Daleks in their spaceship that leads directly into one of Peter Purves in the SPAR.
 It wasn't one with the Daleks and Steven in the same scene together, which you'd think would be what they would go for if such a scene was available to them (and such scenes do occur in parts ten and twelve).
-Could it be, therefore, that by late 1971 the BBC did not actually have that many prints featuring Purves and the Daleks (not even part 6 of The Chase?), so the clip from part 3 was the best from what was already a poor selection?
+Could it be, therefore, that by late 1971 the BBC did not actually have that many prints featuring Purves and the Daleks (not even part 3 or 6 of The Chase?), so the clip from part 3 was the best from what was already a poor selection?

 - BBC Enterprises had junked all 11 telerecording master negatives at some point between 1972 and 1974.